A Guide to One of America’s Prettiest Campuses

 Freedom Plaza Fountain

-With its beautiful lawns, ornate buildings, luscious landscapes and calming water features, it is clear how Belmont earned this place of honor on AD’s list of prettiest campuses in America.
+Located in the thriving city of Nashville, the university offers the best of both worlds: a stunning campus and a front-row seat to one of the country’s most dynamic, thriving cities.
+With its beautiful lawns, ornate buildings, luscious landscapes and calming water features, it is clear how Belmont earned this place of honor on AD’s list of prettiest campuses in America in 2024.